top of page

 3. Capital Deposit

-4. Registration Submission
+4. Court Registration

-5. Tax Registration
+5. Business Registration

 Establishing a Korean Branch Office

-● Notify the designated foreign exchange bank about the branch establishment.
+• Notify a designated foreign exchange bank

 Compliance with Local Regulations